SevagSA/Simplify/README.md

 1. cd frontend
 2. npm start

 You are done!
 Everything should now be working properly.
 You can now go into a web browser and enter 'http://localhost:3000/dashboard' to see the website.
-Keep in mind that everytime you will want to see/use the website after closing your machine, you will have to enter the './manage.py runserver' command inside of the 'backend' folder and the 'npm start' command inside of the 'frontend' folder in order to do so.
+Keep in mind that everytime you will want to see/use the website after closing your machine, you will have to enter the 'source env/bin/activate' command followed by the './manage.py runserver' command inside of the 'backend' folder and the 'npm start' command inside of the 'frontend' folder in order to do so.